guidoism/escape/index.md

 Second, the top-down approach doesn't work for me.
 I can't concentrate on the UI code if I don't know how the kernel works.
 Third, I feel like something is missing.
 The pieces don't connect in my head and it makes me wonder why.
 It's a little hand-wavy for me.
 Wirth is *complete* but not *precise*.
-Donald Knuth on the other hand is *perfectionist in his precision* but not *complete*.
+Donald Knuth on the other hand is *perfectionist in his precision* but not *complete*. **MMIX** would be an amazing architecture on which to run Oberon.
+There is so much defined for analysing performance and understand what is really happening inside the computer.
+He has a massive archive of heavily studied algorithms written in **MMIXAL** that could be taken advantage of.

 I'm calling my project Knuth × Wirth.